aguilerajul/U.Game.Feedback/README.md

 	- You don't need to exectute the manually migrations or update database using the package console, it's being handle it in the **U.Game.Feedback.Api** project,
 	- In addition the **Repository** project has a Seeder class that will create some dummy users for test purpose, by default there will be 10 users using: **Nickname_{index}**, **User{index}**, **user.{index}@testUsers.com**.
 5. Run the Project **U.Game.Feedback.Api**
-6. If everything goes well and I sure that will be :simple_smile:, you will be able to see a Documentation Api Library call it Swagger, and you will be able to test the controllers.
+6. If everything goes well and I sure that will be :smiley: , you will be able to see a Documentation Api Library call it Swagger, and you will be able to test the controllers.
 	### 1. User:
 		1. Create new users.
 		2. List all users and set how many records or users do you wants to see, by default the list returns the last 15 users.